Iconic former Buffalo Bills coach addresses McGrath-Phillips Arena crowd on Thursday night.

 Brooks also served as an assistant camp director for the North Dakota State men's basketball team in the summer of 2004 and coached local youth teams in the Buffalo, Wyo., area from 2001-03.

 Brooks is married to former Blue Demon Charlene Smith (2002-05).
-The pair, who married were in 2013, reside in Chicago.
+The pair are parents to Trey Allen and the family resides in Chicago.